 This spreadsheet will produce the frequency, phase and impedance response of 2 way, 2.5 Way standard and cascaded versions, and 3 way parallel systems, as well as 2 way series, 2.5 combined series/parallel designs, and can even be used to design 3 way series networks.
-It is designed to work with actual driver frequency and impedance data in the form of .frd and .zma/zda files which can be imported into the program.
+It is designed to work with actual driver frequency and impedance data in the form of .frd and .zma/zda files which can be imported into the program from most measurement systems.

 The program has individual sections for woofer, tweeter, and midrange circuits, each with SPL and Impedance charts, as well as System charts that show summed SPL response, approximated power response, phase response, system impedance, and crossover transfer functions.
 There is a section for system input impedance equalization also.

 Other features include - options for two woofers, or two midranges, and either wired in series or parallel, automatic calculation of L-Pads, Zobels and series RLC compensation circuits at the click of a button, user selectable built-in or imported Target responses that are overlaid with the driver's response in each section.
 And all crossover values can be continuously changed via "spinners" with the response will changing in real-time on the charts, allowing for quick curve-fitting of the response or impedance curves.

 As mentioned above, the program includes an accurate box design tool with the ability to model the response of both vented and sealed systems.
 This add-in includes a unique and proprietary impedance modeler that will accurately model the impedance of the woofer in the box used and allow you to use this impedance curve in the crossover design section if desired.
 In addition, an active crossover section is included that contains high and low pass slopes up to eighth order, five band parametric equalizer (for each section), Linkwitz Transform, and level and delay adjustments.
 This section can be used with the box model to design subwoofers using active EQ and filters.